conestack/webresource/docs/source/overview.rst

     scripts = wr.ResourceGroup(name='scripts')

-Resources can be added to a group at instanciation time if group is known in advance.
+Resources can be added to a group at instantiation time if group is known in advance.

 .. code-block:: python